dorostanian/sushi/README.md

 The other ways is to use the UI to generate these TOML files for you.

 ## `Action` block
-This block is the most essential unit in Flow.
+This block is the most essential unit in Sushi.
 These blocks are supposed to fulfill a small unit of work and then point to another block.
 The field `type` specifies what this block is supposed to do.

 ```toml